nku-zhichengzhang/ZhichengZhang.github.io/_projects/VEA.md

 # Online Demo

 We also provide a online demo that can upload any video you like.
+Due to the limitation of computation power of our server, if you want to process images in batch, please refer to our provided script on [Github:WECL](https://github.com/nku-zhichengzhang/WECL) or [Github:TSL](https://github.com/nku-zhichengzhang/TSL300).

 {% raw %}
 ```html